"Only those who attempt the absurd can achieve the impossible." Einstein

 Doing yoga is a very personal thing.
 For me, it’s about the seamless balance of strength, power, flexibility and equanimity.

 I always loved athletics, outdoors and feeling limitless.
 Who doesn’t?
-So I began to work my body to the edge.
+So I began to work my body to the edge on the skihill.
 A few not so minor injuries later (fractured vertebrae at age 18; then multi-fractured foot, age 21), and after a decent but short freestyle ski career, I discovered yoga.
 Ommm… the opportunities for expansion seemed endless.
 But it wasn’t until I moved to LA in 2000 that I truly dug into it.
 Lucky me: a few blocks from my doorstep were the coolest yoga dojos ever (Sacred Movement, Yoga Works) and hottest yoga teachers (Shiva Rea, Seane Corn) in the biz.